cfw-guide/ios.cfw.guide/docs/en_US/updating/restoring-to-15.6-rc.md

 ## Downloads

 The 15.6 RC `.ipsw` file for your device:
-    - iPhones and the iPod Touch 7th Generation should down the file from [here](https://appledb.dev/firmware/iOS/19G69)
+  - iPhones and the iPod Touch 7th Generation should download the file from [here](https://appledb.dev/firmware/iOS/19G69)
   - iPads should download the file from [here](https://appledb.dev/firmware/iPadOS/19G69)

 ## Restoring to 15.6 RC